-This last point is worth emphasizing, as the public benefit of trip-planning apps can erode when one provider (in this case, Uber) is able to monopolize access to app users, potentially exposing users to higher prices and a risk of service disruption if that provider leaves the market.
+MATA and GoTriangle did not need to make operational changes or procure any new services to benefit from TransLoc's relationship with Uber is able to monopolize access to app users, potentially exposing users to higher prices and a risk of service disruption if that provider leaves the market.
 Transit and city agencies have an important role to play in avoiding provider exclusivity in competitive market segments (not in the case of natural monopolies, like bikeshare), especially in the context of government-endorsed planning and payment apps.

 For example, Uber revoked Xerox's access to its application programming interface (API) days after the launch of the Go LA app, which initially allowed users to toggle between Uber and Lyft as options within the same app.
 Uber considered this to be a violation of the exclusivity clause in their API terms of use.
 Now Lyft remains the lone TNC option in Xerox's trip-planning apps.
-Other private tripplanning apps (Transit App and Citymapper, among others) currently feature Uber as the only TNC provider.
+Other private trip-planning apps (Transit App and Citymapper, among others) currently feature Uber as the only TNC provider.